Information Technology Sector Rating: Neutral

 Negatives for the sector:

-- Semiconductors are in short supply amid very low inventories and strong demand
+- Semiconductors are in short supply amid very low inventories and strong demand—though the chip industry is seeing strong revenue growth

 - The sector is highly concentrated in a few stocks